mongodb/specifications/source/server-selection/server-selection.rst

 3. Find suitable servers by topology type and operation type

+4. Filter the suitable servers by calling the optional, application-provided server selector.

-4. If there are any suitable servers, choose one at random from those within the latency window and return it; otherwise, continue to step #5
+5. If there are any suitable servers, choose one at random from those within the latency window and return it; otherwise, continue to step #5

-5. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed
+6. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed

-6. If more than ``serverSelectionTimeoutMS`` milliseconds have elapsed since the selection start time, raise a `server selection error`_
+7. If more than ``serverSelectionTimeoutMS`` milliseconds have elapsed since the selection start time, raise a `server selection error`_

-7. Goto Step #2
+8. Goto Step #2

 Single-threaded server selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~